Right Whale Facts

 Right Whale Distribution, Habitat, and Ecology

-Firstly, the majestic Right Whale inhabits both Hemispheres.
+The remarkable genus displays even more specific requirements.
+Distinctively, each of the separate groups evolved differing needs in this regard.
 In the Northern Hemisphere it tends to avoid open waters and stay close to peninsulas and bays and on continental shelves.

-However, in the Southern Hemisphere, this animal usually lives and feeds far offshore in summer.
-But, a large portion of the population occurs in nearshore waters in winter.
+In the Southern Hemisphere, those needs are quite different, as well as variable.
+There, the great majority of specimens of this animal usually live and feed far offshore in summer.
+A significant portion of the population occurs in nearshore waters in winter, though.

-The Right Whale feeds mainly on copepods but also consumes krill and pteropods.
-Individuals may forage the surface, underwater or even on the ocean bottom.
+The magnificent creature possesses a diet similar to most whales.
+The amazing mammal therefore feeds mainly on copepods, but also consumes krill and pteropods.
+Individuals frequently forage the surface, underwater or even on the ocean bottom for their food.

-Quite sadly, Right Whales used to be a preferred target for whalers.
+Quite sadly, the fabulous Right Whale used to be a preferred target for whalers.
 This was partly due to its docile nature, the slow surface-skimming feeding behavior, and the tendency to stay close to the coast.
 But its high blubber content also made it a prime target.
-Fortunately, however, this practice is almost obsolete.